Willem-P1/Thesis/README.md

  - To select an algorithm use "-mcts" to use the MCTS algorithm, use "-r" to use the iterative random algorithm, use "-n" to use the naive MCTS algorithm.<br>
  - if the tree pairs contain a degree 2 vertex which acts like a root in the tree, due to the way the trees are created, use "-deg2" to remove this before calculation starts<br>

- Example valid command for running the code:
+ Example valid command for running the code: <br>
  "java code.Main -p D:\trees\maindataset\TREEPAIR_50_5_50_01.tree -t 1 -mcts -deg2"